fabien-ors/swigex0/README.md

 ### Prerequisites

-This library/packages has been successfully compiled with Ubuntu 18/20/22 LTS and Windows 10 (MacOS: not yet tested).
+This library has been successfully tested with Ubuntu 20/22/24 LTS, Windows 10 and MacOS.

 For compiling and installing *swigex0* C++ Library, the following tools must be available (See [required tools installation](#required-tools-installation) instructions below):